YimingZhou2002/YimingZhou2002.github.io/_pages/about.md

 - **VQ-Flow: Taming Normalizing Flows for Multi-Class Anomaly Detection** *(October 2023 - March 2024)*
   - VQ-Flow constructs a unified framework for multi-class anomaly detection, applying flow models for the first time in this field.
 It consists of a multi-layer feature extractor, multi-layer flow models, and a series of feature codebooks.
 By employing quantization and fitting feature codebooks to mixed Gaussian distributions, VQ-Flow enhances the model's ability to reconstruct multi-class features.
   - Achieved superior performance on the MVTec AD dataset and the VisA dataset compared to the current state-of-the-art model (DiAD AAAI2024 by Tencent Lab).
-Currently under review for ECCV2024.
   - Responsible for building the feature extractor, implementing the model, and conducting related experiments.

 ## Projects